What is a photochromic lens?

 Bright light → dark lens

-Once UV intensity decreases (due to clouds, shade, a forest, or the end of the day), the molecules return to their original form and the lens becomes clear again.
+Once UV intensity drops (clouds, shade, forest, end of day), the molecules return to their original form and the lens clears.

-Modern technology makes this process quick—often taking just a few seconds—ensuring stable vision in environments where lighting conditions are constantly changing, such as in the mountains or on a trail.
+Modern technology makes this process fast.
+Often just seconds.
+That means stable vision in environments where light changes constantly, like the mountains or on a trail.